Table of Contents

-More and more people are considering degrees from accredited schools with “distance learning” options.
+As all things remote rise, many people are contemplating degrees from accredited schools with “distance learning” options.
 These prospective students might be wondering how much these colleges cost compared to in-person options, how credible these online degrees are, what steps should be taken to apply to them, and whether there are options for student loans or financial aid.

-The short answer: online degrees are increasingly credible, competitively priced, have a similar application process as in-person colleges, and can be paid for with a wide range of financial aid, federal student loans, and even private student loan options.
-In fact, some might even pay you to attend.
+The short answer: Online degrees can offer credible, competitively priced ways to reach your educational goals.
+They can have a similar application process as in-person colleges and may be financed with a wide range of financial aid and federal and private student loan options.

 A Little Bit About Distance Learning

-Online college falls under the umbrella of “distance learning”—a form of education conducted outside the traditional in-person classroom and facilitated with the use of several different tools and technologies.
-Many distance learning programs allow students to complete courses in an “asynchronous” format, aka at their own pace and on their own schedule.
+Online college falls under the umbrella of “distance learning” — a form of education conducted outside the traditional in-person classroom and facilitated with the use of technology.
+Many distance learning programs allow students to complete courses at their own pace and on their own schedule.

 How Credible Are Online Degrees?